 "He's the most athletic tight end I've seen walk through here," inside linebacker Channing Tindall said.
 "I'm going to keep saying it."

 Georgia fans are ecstatic they have at least two more years of Bowers.
 The rest of the SEC?
 Not so much.
+They're hoping Bowers declares for the NFL Draft early.

 This post was originally published on December 1, 2020, but was updated after Bowers began solidifying himself as the country's best tight end.